 If they commit evil acts, they say: "We found our parents doing it, and God ordered us to do it."
 Say: "God never commands evil.
 Do you attribute to God what you do not know?"
 (7:28) وَإِذَا فَعَلُوا فَاحِشَةً قَالُوا وَجَدْنَا عَلَيْهَا آبَاءَنَا وَاللَّهُ أَمَرَنَا بِهَا قُلْ إِنَّ اللَّهَ لا يَأْمُرُ بِالْفَحْشَاءِ أَتَقُولُونَ عَلَى اللَّهِ مَا لا تَعْلَمُونَ

-Men who beat their wives commit an evil, selfish and criminal act of violence which must be punished both through prosecution in a legal system and by the punishment of God.
+Men who beat their wives commit a barbaric, selfish and criminal act of violence which must be punished both through prosecution in a legal system and by the punishment of God.
 In the verses which follow the one above, God makes clear that these people follow the works of the devil and they do this even with false belief that they are on the right path:

 Some of these He has guided, whereas others have strayed into misguidance.
 That is because they take the devils as allies instead of God.
 Even then, they think they are rightly guided!
 (7:30) فَرِيقًا هَدَى وَفَرِيقًا حَقَّ عَلَيْهِمُ الضَّلالَةُ إِنَّهُمُ اتَّخَذُوا الشَّيَاطِينَ أَوْلِيَاءَ مِنْ دُونِ اللَّهِ وَيَحْسَبُونَ أَنَّهُمْ مُهْتَدُونَ